fewwwww/blog.suningyao.com/docs/intro.md

 Or if you like to see my professional [resumé](https://github.com/fewwwww/resume/raw/main/Suning%20Yao-yaosuning%40gmail.com.pdf).

-### Education

-`2020`

-About my education, I am now at [NYU Tandon](https://engineering.nyu.edu) (纽约大学工程学院), studying Computer Science.

-`2017`

-For high school, I studied at [Shanghai Jianping High School ECIC](https://mp.weixin.qq.com/s/2EpWdX7qU4PMqnN8aaGTRg) (建平中学国际课程班).

 ### Experience

 `2022`

 I am working as a Community Lead for [Hyper Oracle](https://hyperoracle.io/), a Web3 zkMiddleware startup.
-I co-authored the [litepaper](https://hyperoracle.medium.com/announcing-hyper-oracle-the-ultimate-web3-zkmiddleware-ed28ee393196), and helped raising by pitching VCs (polychain, binance labs, bain, etc), and applying for grants from Uniswap, and Zcash.
+I co-authored the [litepaper](https://hyperoracle.medium.com/announcing-hyper-oracle-the-ultimate-web3-zkmiddleware-ed28ee393196), helped on preseed fundraising by pitching VCs (Polychain, Binance labs, Bain Capital Crypto, and ~10 more), and helped apply for grants from Uniswap, Ethereum Foundation, and Zcash.

 I worked at [Google Geo](https://mapsplatform.google.com/) (the map) at the valley as STEP Intern in Summer 2022.
 I wrote code for the infra of Maps and tool suites of Maps platform.